praveenhm/AweSome-HackerNews/TechNotes.md

 Docker:
 Docker is a containerization tool.
 Containers function as lightweight and low overhead virtual machines.
 A Docker image is a file that forms the initial state of a container.
 It is immutable and carries no state, so containers run from the same image are initially identical.
 Using containers allow developers to use whatever language or framework they wish.
 A service developer simply needs to produce a Docker image that implements their service.
 They don’t have to configure any servers.

+Strava uses a Elastic Search / Logstash / Kibana (ELK) stack for centralized logging.
+Each Mesos Agent runs a Logspout container which pulls all logs from colocated containers and ships them to the ELK stack.
+Log messages are annotated with metadata including the Agent host, container ID, and Marathon app name.